nrichards/mdpicgen/README.md

     * E.g. the `"s"` in the layer name, `"SHIFT - s"`
     * See also the [image name discussion](#generates-image-names).
   * PSD layers **should** be rasterized, first.
 They may be vector layers and this may result in empty images being generated.
 Rasterizing can fix this issue in some cases.
 Overall, PSD files can be unexpectedly problematic.

+Output images feature several useful qualities.

+* A background layer is presumed.
+Hence, this script requires an image for a `"BG"` layer, and a declaration of the `"BG"` layer in the image datasource -- the CSV for imageset, or the PSD.
+* Animated GIF images have a long delay for the final frame of the animation.
+Customize this in [constants.py](constants.py).
+* Animated GIF supports repeated pressing of the same key command by flashing -- withdrawing the repeated image for one frame, then adding it back in for the next frame.
+E.g. the sequence `"SPLAY + 5 + 5"` will flash `"5"` by inserting a frame only containing the prior `"SPLAY"` image, before inserting the final `"5"` frame.

 ## Markdown is generated out